ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 however, there is the danger that at the point of interaction, the rest of the computation -- that is, the computation that invoked `allCosts` -- will be lost.
 To prevent this, `allCosts` must consume an extra argument, a continuation, that represents the rest of the pending computation.
-To signify this change in contract, we will use the convention of appending `_k` to the name of the procedure and `k` to name the continuation parameter.
+To signify this change in contract, we will use the convention of appending `_k` to the name of the procedure and use `k` to name the continuation parameter.

 Here is a first attempt to define ``allCosts_k``.